Make a complaint about alcohol advertising

 If you are concerned about the promotion of alcohol within television programmes (not advertisements), complaints can be made to the Broadcasting Standards Authority.
 Click here to read the section about the BSA on our website.

 If you want to take action on alcohol sponsorship in your community settings (clubs, etc)

 Many parents are concerned about their children being exposed to alcohol sponsorship in sporting settings.
 Many events that children attend may also be sponsored by alcohol companies.

-To take action on sponsorship in public events (e.g sporting matches, fashion festivals), click here.
+To take action on sponsorship in sports, clubs, or public events (e.g sporting matches, music, fashion festivals, arts and cultural events), click here.